ROGUE-JCTD/Grout/grout.md

 ##### Table Structure

 * `tilelevel_table`: (Primary Key) The name of the table in the database that describes all of the level information for the tiles in this tileset.
-* `title`: A short english name for the tileset that might be displayed in a table of contents.
+* `title`: A short informative name for the tileset that might be displayed in a table of contents.
 * `description`: A description of the data represented in the tileset.
 * `version`: The integer version of the tileset.
 * `srid`: The spatial reference (SRS/CRS) of the tileset.